smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables/Truth_Tables.md

 This makes the converse false because it provides a counterexample—wearing sunglasses does not guarantee that it is sunny.

 The **inverse** fails for the same reason, since it also assumes a stronger relationship than the original statement provides.

+Here is the truth table again, so you can review the converse and inverse and how it relates to the conditional and contrapositive without scrolling to the top of this section.

 | p | q | p→q<br>Conditional | ¬q→¬p<br>Contrapositive | q→p<br>Converse | ¬p→¬q<br>Inverse |
 |---|---|--------------------|-------------------------|-----------------|------------------|